 The big fallacy, and I don’t know a formal name for it, is to take any event that already happened and then assign a probability to it having happened.
 Say the winning lottery number is 1 4 6 9 18 21 22 5 7.
 It makes no sense to say that the odds against that number coming up were a zillion to one and conclude that the lottery must be rigged.

 Monckton is fairly unfamiliar with the facts, for example, he assigns a 1 in 25 chance to the certificates being out of sequence (numbers matching birth order) in “error.”
-However, we know that the certificates were not in sequence for anybody.
+However, we know that the certificates were not in time sequence for anybody.
 If anything they were in alphabetic order by last name, and Obama’s number is correct.
-The neonatal death is the only one out of alphabetic sequence (much higher).
+The neonatal death is the only one out of alphabetic sequence (much higher) and the birth was at a different facility.
 He also assigns a probability to Obama’s father’s birth date being wrong, but Obama Sr. put different birth dates on a host of government forms.
+We don’t know if it is wrong or not, but we do know that Obama Sr. used both dates.

 Monckton’s analysis is just pseudomathematical gobbledygook, perfect for birthers.